Asset Based Mortgage · NJ · CT · FL · NMLS #1630225

 What Actually Decides Your Asset Based Mortgage

 Borrowers often assume the total dollar amount in their accounts is all that matters.
-In reality, asset type, documentation, and the depletion period your lender selects all move the number on your application.
+In reality, which of the two routes your file takes, what kind of accounts the money sits in, and how well those accounts are documented all move the number on your application.

 Asset Data Signals